Topic-specific policies

 Personal comments

-Resilience is covered in the standard - an important information security concept that (in my considered opinion) deserves much more emphasis throughout ISO27k.
-After all, information security involves protecting/ensuring the availability of important information and information services, right?
+Resilience aspects of digital storage are covered in the standard - an important information security concept that (in my considered opinion) deserves much more emphasis throughout ISO27k.
+After all, information security involves protecting/ensuring the availability of important and valuable information, information technologies and information services, right?

 < Previous standard ^ Up a level ^ Next standard >